On a trip to Cambodia in September 2018, I was completely rocked to the core.

 We don't believe that throwing money at a problem is always the solution, but for this particular issue, it is necessary.
 This is an effort that requires global attention because international dollars go so far in Cambodia.

 Partnering with the Cambodia Landmine Museum, we provide monetary support and are in close connection with the founders of the museum to ensure that we can assist as other resources are needed too.
+Starting in 2020, 3% of ALL profits go toward this effort.

 Every moment that Cambodia is occupied by the threat of landmines is another moment that the world is missing out on their talents.
 I encourage you to learn more about the Cambodian Genocide and join us to take action.